Distance Learning Resources

 All classes receive:

-- A pre-show workshop in your classroom to prepare students to see the ballet and deepen their understanding of the production
+- A pre-recorded story-time and movement workshop to help prepare students to see the ballet and deepen their understanding of the production.

 - Cultivate creativity

 - Celebrate diverse cultures through dance and music